11. Matrices and other arrays#

 and "M"

-computes the max norm,
+computes the maximum norm,

 \(\|\mathbf{A}\|_M = \max_{{i=1,\dots,n\atop j=1,\dots,m}} |a_{i,j}|\).

 If \(\mathbf{A}\) is a column vector, then \(\|\mathbf{A}\|_F\) and \(\|\mathbf{A}\|_2\) are equivalent.
 They are referred to as the Euclidean norm.
-Moreover, \(\|\mathbf{A}\|_M=\|\mathbf{A}\|_I\) give the supremum norm and outputs \(\|\mathbf{A}\|_1\) the Manhattan (taxicab) one.
+Moreover, \(\|\mathbf{A}\|_M=\|\mathbf{A}\|_I\) gives the supremum norm and \(\|\mathbf{A}\|_1\) outputs the Manhattan (taxicab) one.

-Given an \(n\times m\) matrix \(\mathbf{A}\) representing \(m\) vectors in \(\mathbb{R}^n\), normalise each column so that you obtain \(m\) unit vectors, i.e., whose Euclidean norm equals 1.
+Given an \(n\times m\) matrix \(\mathbf{A}\), normalise each column so that it becomes a unit vector, i.e., whose Euclidean norm equals 1.

 Further, dist determines all pairwise distances between a set of \(n\) vectors in \(\mathbb{R}^m\), written as an \(n\times m\) matrix.
+For example, let’s consider three vectors in \(\mathbb{R}^2\):

 (X <- rbind(c(1, 1), c(1, -2), c(0, 0)))